 - Accepted by banks and merchant services.

-Using a commercial address will give your new business a professional image and will show that you’re serious about what you to customers.
+Using a commercial business address will give your new business a professional image and will show that you’re serious about what your company to customers.
 This leads to more trust with your customers and more credibility to your startup and business as a whole.

 Your address will look more professional as your address will look like the following format: